Chemistry and Biochemistry Area of Concentration Degree

 Meet with your academic advisor regularly to discuss your academic plans and make sure you are on track to graduate and/or transfer.
 The program advising guide outlines the degree requirements and is meant to supplement the advising process.

 The majority of your chemistry and biochemistry credits will transfer to most, if not all, colleges, universities, and professional schools.
 The chemistry and biochemistry program also prepares you to pursue a degree in pharmacy.
 For best transfer results, work closely with an advisor or counselor, preferably a chemistry faculty member or academic transfer counselor, soon after you enroll.

-Transfer to schools in the University of Maryland system is common and includes: University of Maryland; University of Maryland, Baltimore County; University of Maryland University College; Universities at Shady Grove; Towson University; and Salisbury University.
+Transfer to schools in the University of Maryland system is common and includes: University of Maryland; University of Maryland, Baltimore County; University of Maryland Global Campus; Universities at Shady Grove; Towson University; and Salisbury University.

 Chemistry majors at most four-year institutions usually require the following MC courses:

 CHEM 131 & 132 [former CH101 & 102] Principles of Chemistry I & II